Community calendar: festivals, fairs and more

 Deep Forest Experience

-SUN January walks focus on conifers, look at many of the evergreen trees in our collection and learn more about these trees that once dominated the plant kingdom on earth, 1 p.m.
-Sunday, Graham Visitor Center, 2300 Arboretum Drive E., Seattle; free (206-543-8800 or uwbotanicgardens.org).
+SAT-SUN All-ages walk with games and learning activities for ages 2 to 12 and their caregivers, 1-2:30 p.m.
+Saturdays; walk for adults with seasonal focus on conifers, look at many of the evergreen trees in our collection, 1 p.m.
+Sunday, Graham Visitor Center, 2300 Arboretum Dr. East, Seattle; free, no registration necessary (206-685-8033 or uwbotanicgardens.org).

+SUN-MON Discover Pass not required for vehicles for State Park day use; Martin Luther King, Jr. Day, Sunday-Monday (discoverpass.wa.gov).

 Seattle Parks drop-in activities